dotnet/runtime/src/libraries/System.Runtime/README.md

 Documentation can be found here: https://learn.microsoft.com/en-us/dotnet/api/system?view=net-7.0.

-TODO regarding System.Private.CoreLib "We probably should explain the split here a bit and that many parts live in S.P.Corelib.
-Same potentially with the other readme's."

 ## Contribution Bar
 - [x] [We consider new features, new APIs and performance changes](../../libraries/README.md#primary-bar)